dagargo/overwitch/README.md

 ## Latency

 Device to JACK latency is different from JACK to device latency though they are very close.
+These latencies are the transferred frames to and from the device and, by default, these are performed in 24 groups (blocks) of 7 frames (168 frames).

-The minimum theoretical latency is the device frames (168 frames, 3.5 ms) plus the JACK buffer frames.
-Thus, the minimum theoretical latency is 4.8 ms for 64 frames buffer.
-Notice that some additional buffer frames are used in the resamplers but it is unknown how many.
-In practice, both latencies are below 6 ms in this scenario and below 5 ms if using 32 frames.
+Thus, the minimum theoretical latency is the device frames plus the JACK buffer frames plus some additional buffer frames are used in the resamplers but it is unknown how many.

+But looks like this block amount can be changed.
+With the option `-b` we can override this value indicating how many blocks are processed at a time.
+The default value is 24 but values between 2 and 32 can be used.
+Notice that this option is **highly experimental**.

 ## Tuning